Can I Get Insurance for Someone Who Borrows My Car

 Well, the rule of thumb is that “insurance typically follows the vehicle, not the driver.”
 So even in this case, if an uninsured driver borrows your car and gets into an accident, your insurance policy will generally be the primary coverage used.
 This means your liability, collision, or comprehensive coverage may handle damages and injuries.
 However, if your coverage limits are exceeded, you could be personally responsible for any remaining costs, which can be financially devastating.
 In case the driver is particularly excluded from your policy or took the car without your consent, your insurance might not cover the accident.
 So, you need to understand these details before letting someone borrow your vehicle.

-Is Other Driver Auto Insurance Involved?
+Is the Other Driver's Auto Insurance Involved?

 What If My Family Member or a Friend Borrow My Car and Crashes It?